-At December 31, 2011, the Company had two stock-based employee compensation plans.
+At December 31, 2012, the Company had two stock-based employee compensation plans.
 The 1994 Rayonier Incentive Stock Plan ("the 1994 Plan") provided for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, performance shares and restricted stock, subject to certain limitations.
 The Company no longer issues shares under the 1994 Plan.
-The Rayonier Incentive Stock Plan ("the Stock Plan") provides for up to 10.0 million shares to be granted for incentive stock options, non-qualified stock options, stock appreciation rights, performance shares, restricted stock and restricted stock units, subject to certain limitations.
-At December 31, 2011, a total of 2.2 million shares were available for future grants under the Stock Plan.
-Under the Stock Plan, shares available for issuance are reduced by 1 share for each option or right granted and by 2.27 shares for each performance share, restricted share or restricted stock unit granted.
-The Company issues new shares of stock upon the exercise of stock options, the granting of restricted stock, and the vesting of performance shares.
+The Rayonier Incentive Stock Plan ("the Stock Plan") provides for up to 15.8 million shares to be granted for incentive stock options, non-qualified stock options, stock appreciation rights, performance shares, restricted stock and restricted stock units, subject to certain limitations.
+At December 31, 2012, a total of 7.0 million shares were available for future grants under the Stock Plan.
+Under the Stock Plan, shares available for issuance are reduced by 1 share for each option or right granted and by 2.27 shares for each performance share, restricted stock, and the vesting of performance shares.

-Total stock-based compensation cost recorded in "Selling and general expenses" was \$16.2 million, \$14.9 million and \$15.4 million for the years ended December 31, 2011, 2010 and 2009, respectively.
-For the years ended December 31, 2011, 2010 and 2009, stock-based compensation expense of \$0, \$0.3 million and \$0.4 million, respectively, was recorded in "Cost of sales."
+Total stock-based compensation cost recorded in "Selling and general expenses" was \$14.3 million, \$16.2 million and \$14.9 million for the years ended December 31, 2012, 2011 and 2010, stock-based compensation expense of \$0.8 million, \$0 and \$0.3 million, respectively, was recorded in "Cost of sales."

-Tax benefits recognized related to stock-based compensation expense for the three years ended December 31, 2011 were \$4.3 million, \$4.2 million and \$3.6 million, respectively.
+Tax benefits recognized related to stock-based compensation expense for the three years ended December 31, 2012 were \$4.0 million, \$4.3 million and \$4.2 million, respectively.